julkue/wabp/README.md

 element in the package.json, the fallback.js file from within src/app and the detectjs-dependency inside bower.json.
 This feature was built to give users information whether the application was not optimized for the used browser.
+Note: The [generator](https://github.com/julmot/generator-jmboilerplate) can also handle this for you.

 A header (copyright notice) will be prefixed to each generated file.
 It will contain the author, app name, app version, build time, contributors and a